How Low Can You Go?: A Clinician's Overview of Anemia

 Erythropoietin (EPO) is a hormone produced by the kidneys.
 It’s stimulated by the presence of low oxygen via a feedback loop, and it’s responsible for jumpstarting the production of RBCs.

-So, kicking this hormone into gear is a good thing, but dosing and monitoring these agents requires some work and they’re certainly not benign medications.
+So, kicking this hormone into gear is a good thing, but dosing and monitoring these agents requires some work.
+And they’re certainly not benign medications.

 Who gets these non-benign meds?